 Studies using high CBD dosages (300 mg and above) have reported only mild side effects, including:15

 - Changes in weight or appetite

 - Reduced activity of CYP450 enzymes

 Alterations in CYP450 activity can drastically affect the amount of these substances in your bloodstream, possibly producing unwanted effects.

-However, keep in mind that grapefruit juice and several other substances (such as St. John’s Wort) have equally potent effects on the CYP450 enzyme system, so it is not anything that is unheard of or unnatural.
+Besides, grapefruit juice and some other substances, such as St. John’s Wort, have equally potent effects on the CYP450 enzyme system, so it’s not anything unheard of or unnatural.